AdobeDocs/experience-manager-65.nl-NL/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-251](assets/chlimage_1-47.png)

-1. Om de nieuwe versie te bekijken, open de **[!UICONTROL Show Alle]** lijst in de chronologie van de pagina van activadetails of de Activa UI, en kies **[!UICONTROL Versies]**.
-Alle versies die voor activa worden gecreeerd zijn vermeld onder de chronologie tabel.
-U kunt de lijst filtreren om Versies te tonen, door de dalingspijl te klikken en **[!UICONTROL Versies]** van de lijst te selecteren.
+1. To view the new version, open the **[!UICONTROL Show All]** list in the timeline from the asset details page or the Assets UI, and choose **[!UICONTROL Versions]**.
+Alle versies die voor een asset zijn gemaakt, worden weergegeven onder het tabblad Tijdlijn.
+You can filter the list to show Versions, by clicking the drop arrow and selecting **[!UICONTROL Versions]** from the list.

    ![versies_option](assets/versions_option.png)